Anonymous1925/SEMAFAUZ/README.md

 The repository evaluates *SEMAFAUZ* using [LexGLUE](https://github.com/coastalcph/lex-glue) Benchmark **four** legal datasets (*Ecthr*, *Scotus*, *Eurlex*, *Ledgar*) and **four** LLM architectures (*BERT*, *Legal-BERT*, *RoBERTA*, *DeBERTA*) resulting in **16** models to evaluate **three** sensitive attributes (*race*, *gender*, *body*).
 In addition, we use Llama2 and GPT3.5 in our experiments, and IMDB, for a total of **18** models and **five** datasets.

-Supplementary materials for the paper can be found [here](supplementary_materials.pdf).

 Details of the performance of our fine-tuned models versus the original from [LexGLUE](https://github.com/coastalcph/lex-glue).